Joltyy/RTCD/README.md

 You will be prompted to enter a mode:

 - `record` — start capturing from the microphone and output chord predictions in real time.
 Stop the program with Ctrl+C.
-- `file` — process a hard-coded audio file (the script currently uses `cruelsummersample.wav`) and print the chord timeline at the end.
+- `file` — process an audio file and print the chord timeline at the end.
+The program will first show the spectogram of the entire audio file for reference.

 Output is printed to the terminal as chords change.
 Real-time mode prints only when the predicted chord differs from the previous prediction.

-## Where the model is loaded

-The runtime expects a model checkpoint at `checkpoints/latest.pth`.
-The checkpoint should contain a PyTorch state dict under the key `model_state_dict` (the training scripts in this repo produce that format).

-If you want to use a different checkpoint, edit the path in `src/recordingTest.py` where the checkpoint is loaded.

 ## Configuration / Important constants
 - Sample rate: 48000 Hz (see `src/model.py` and `src/record.py`).